philippe131/Arcane-test/README.md

 ## Potential futur improvements

-- Implements a test for every http request.
+- For the test, automatize the filling of the test data
 - Handle error raised when you try to create a property with an unknow owner.
 - Allow users to only view properties from one city
 - Restrict access of the users only to their propreties